 "Ibid." (the abbreviation for "ibidem", meaning "in the same place") refers to the work cited in the preceding footnote or to the preceding work within the same footnote.
 The term should not be used when the preceding footnote includes more than one source.

-“Ibid.” is used when it is not possible to repeat footnote indicators (e.g. in documents and publications when the repeated reference is more than six double-spaced pages away from the first reference) and to replace those elements that are identical in the preceding footnote or the preceding work within the same footnote.
+"Ibid." is used when repeat footnote indicators are not used and to replace those elements that are identical in the preceding footnote or the preceding work within the same footnote.
 It is never used solely to replace the name of an author.
 When different works by the same author are cited in consecutive footnotes, the author’s name is repeated in full each time.

-“Ibid.” may be used to replace document symbols in text notes when the document symbol is repeated within six double-spaced pages and no other references intervene.
+"Ibid." may be used to replace document symbols in text notes when the document symbol is repeated and no other references intervene.

 In documents and publications, once a reference has been given in full, a shortened form can be used when the same source is cited again in non-consecutive footnotes.
 The abbreviations "op. cit." and "loc. cit." are not used.